Meskwaki: Kansas and Oklahoma

-The Meskwaki and Sac were forced to leave their territory by land-hungry American settlers.
+The Meskwaki and Sac were forced to leave their territory by American settlers.
 President Andrew Jackson signed the Indian Removal Act of 1830 passed by Congress, authorizing US removal of eastern American Indians to lands west of the Mississippi River.
 The act was directed mainly at the Five Civilized Tribes in the American Southeast, but it was also used against tribes in what was then called the Northwest as well, the area east of the Mississippi and north of the Ohio River.

 Some Meskwaki were involved with Sac warriors in the Black Hawk War over homelands in Illinois.
 After the Black Hawk War of 1832, the United States officially combined the two tribes into a single group known as the Sac & Fox Confederacy for treaty-making purposes.
 The United States persuaded the Sauk and Meskwaki to sell all their claims to land in Iowa in a treaty of October 1842.
 They moved to land west of a temporary line (Red Rock Line) in 1843.
 They were removed to a reservation in east central Kansas in 1845 via the Dragoon Trace.
 The Dakota Sioux called the Meskwaki who moved west of the Mississippi River the "lost people" because they had been forced to leave their homelands.
 Some Meskwaki remained hidden in Iowa, with others returning within a few years.
 Soon after, the U.S. government forced the Sauk to a reservation in Indian Territory present-day Oklahoma.